louisparra/ds/.github/ISSUE_TEMPLATE/design-system-change.md

 ---
 name: Design system change
 about: Propose a token or component change (use this for token renames, new component, or API changes)
-title: "[DS CHANGE] short description"
+title: '[DS CHANGE] short description'
 labels: ds-change
 assignees: ''
 ---